 Take the next step in your training with our six-week musical theatre production summer program.
 During your time here, you will discover your capabilities and strengths as a performer, while working with other talented students to stage a full-scale musical production.
-The summer 2016 production will be announced in the spring.
+The summer 2016 production will be Orphie and the Book of Heroes.

 A Little Princess (2013)